 There’s nothing worse than a boring presentation, workshop leader, or speaker.
 I’m a goofball at heart, but I can read the audience and know when to bust out a joke, or get right down to the point while still making things fun and interesting.

-I love going to conferences, attending virtual conferences (hello Covid), and attending master mind events.
+Outside of running my own workshops, I love going to conferences, attending virtual conferences (hello Covid), and attending master mind events.
 Over the years I’ve seen the same speakers at various events who are giving the SAME exact talk or presentation over and over.

 I don’t do that.
 Yes, I will, of course, speak of the concepts that I am known for but I will create a new talk (and/or presentation with new visuals) with those concepts for your audience to keep things interesting for myself AND your audience so even if your they saw me speaking before, they will want to hear what I have to say again.
 I actually get told this all the time after I speak at events.